strexx/funda/README.md

 **Oplossing**

-Het probleem kan opgelost worden met een library die data op verschillende manieren opslaat.
+Het probleem kan opgelost worden met een library die data persistent op verschillende manieren client-side opslaat.
 PersistJS (https://github.com/jeremydurham/persist-js) ondersteund verschillende soorten client-side storage zoals flash, cookies, localstorage, gears en is forward en backward compatible.

+PersistJS is:
+1. Backwards compatible: Can fall back to flash or cookies if no client-side storage solution for the given browser is available.
+2. Forwards Compatible: Supports the upcoming versions of Internet Explorer, Firefox, Chrome, and Safari (Opera too, if you have Flash).
+3. Standalone: Does not need any additional browser plugins or JavaScript libraries to work on the vast majority of current browsers.

 ### ~~10.
 CDN's (nvt)~~